benedekrozemberczki/SINE/README.md

 <img style="float: center;" src="sine_run_example.jpg">
 </p>

-Creating a BANE embedding of the default dataset with 128 dimensions and approximation order 1.
+Creating a SINE embedding of the default dataset with 128 dimensions.

 ```
-python src/main.py --dimensions 128 --order 1
+python src/main.py --dimensions 128
 ```

-Creating a BANE embedding of the default dataset with asymmetric mixing.
+Creating a SINE embedding of the default dataset with a high sampling budget.

 ```
-python src/main.py --gamma 0.1
+python src/main.py --budget 10**8
 ```

-Creating an embedding of an other dense structured dataset the `Wikipedia Giraffes`.
+Creating an embedding of an other dense structured dataset the `Twitch Brasilians`.
 Saving the output in a custom folder.

 ```
-python src/main.py --edge-path input/giraffe_edges.csv --feature-path input/giraffe_features.csv --output-path output/giraffe_bane.csv --features dense
+python src/main.py --edge-path input/ptbr_edges.csv --feature-path input/ptbr_features.csv --output-path output/ptbr_sine.csv
 ```